Operation Petticoat (TV series)

 Operation Petticoat is an American sitcom that was based on the 1959 film by the same name.
-It was broadcast on ABC for two seasons, from September 17, 1977, until October 16, 1978.
+It was broadcast on ABC for two seasons, from September 17, 1977, until June 29, 1979.

-The first season starred John Astin as the skipper of the submarine, as well as Jamie Lee Curtis, the daughter of Tony Curtis, who had starred in the 1959 film.
+The first season starred John Astin as the skipper of the submarine, as well as Jamie Lee Curtis, whose father Tony Curtis had starred in the 1959 film.

 Overview

 A submarine crew rescues a group of army nurses in the South Pacific in World War II and brings them aboard.
 The submarine puts into dry dock for repainting, but a surprise attack while the repainting is incomplete forces the submarine to flee with the undercoat, which happens to be a shade of pink, not painted over.
 The adventures of the pink submarine with a gaggle of young women on board constitute the rest of the series.